mmaher22/iCV-SBR/Source Codes/Item2Vec_Python_Genism/README.md

 ```--data_folder, default='', type=str``` #directory to the main data folder

 ## Results
-Different loss functions and different parameters have been tried out and the results can be seen from [HERE](https://docs.google.com/spreadsheets/d/19z6zFEY6pC0msi3wOQLk_kJsvqF8xnGOJPUGhQ36-wI/edit#gid=0)
+- All the results for item2vec can be seen from [HERE](https://github.com/mmaher22/iCV-SBR/blob/master/Results/Item2Vec.pdf).